ggldnl/MSLA-PCB/README.md

 # Convert the PCB to a printable file

-Most EDAs let you directly export the 3D model of the PCB but sometimes this feature is either paid or not implemented at all (easyEDA at the time I'm writing this).
 A 3D model of the traces is required for the procedure.
+Most EDAs let you directly export the 3D model of the PCB but sometimes this feature is either paid or not implemented at all (easyEDA at the time I'm writing this) and most converters simply does not work.
 For this reason I wrote a simple script that lets you convert a black and white image (or a pdf) to an STL file by extruding the black pixels.

 Mirror the STL vertically otherwise the resulting PCB will be upside down and you will not be able to solder the components on it.